 The legal age to buy and drink alcohol in Minnesota is 21.
 It is illegal for a person under age 21 to operate a motor vehicle with any detectable amount of alcohol in their system.
 If convicted of this offense, you will have your driving privileges suspended for 30 days.
 A second conviction will result in a suspension of driving privileges for 180 days.

-Commercial driver's licenses and alcohol and controlled substances
+Commercial Driver's License and Alcohol and Controlled Substances

 You will lose your commercial driver's license for at least one year on the first offense if you: